 GIGABYTE AORUS – XTREME WATERFORCE, MASTER, GAMING OC, WINDFORCE

-For GIGABYTE’s eagle head AORUS department, what they have announced are apparently only the RTX 4090 for now because they are prepping for the October launch while the RTX 4080 is slated for November so we’ll only the prestigious MASTER model for now.
+For GIGABYTE’s eagle head AORUS department, what they have announced are apparently only the RTX 4090 for now because they are prepping for the October launch while the RTX 4080 is slated for November so we’ll only talk about the prestigious MASTER model for now.

 The GeForce RTX 4090 MASTER is using the new WINDFORCE Bionic Shark Fan cooling design that enforces an additional 30% static pressure while reducing noise levels by up to 3dB at once while the massive heatsink module with angular fins provides a more direct contact area.
 Pairing this with the vapor chamber in addition to multiple heat pipes and an enlarged screen cooling fan, enjoy the best of both worlds with ease in this new powerful architectural masterpiece.